 I booked an Airbnb in Oltrarno (which means ‘other side of the Arno’) and for three wonderful months, I presided over a massive clean kitchen, master bedroom, shower room, living room, and an oval dining table.
 I could walk to the city centre in twenty minutes and had the Tuscan hills as my garden.

 I knew then that I wanted to work remotely for the foreseeable future and make the most of the opportunities it affords.

 Remote working in Florence

-At the beginning of my freelance journey, I searched for co-working studios online, and while there were a few student places, Florence workshops do not cater for digital types.
+At the beginning of my freelance journey, I searched for co-working studios in the town centre, and while there were a few student places, Florence workshops do not cater for digital types.
 It has always been a fortress to anyone born outside her town walls.
 They work in secret gardens in Firenze, and there is a lock on every door.

-While my skills were never going complement their artisan traditions, the inspiration I took went beyond flash.
+While my skills were never going complement their artisan traditions, the inspiration I took has stayed with me.
 It was a privilege to live somewhere blessed with such creative intelligence.
 Everyone I seemed to meet was either an architect, interior designer, florist or fashion student.

-Moving to a medieval Italian city was impractical on many levels for me.
-I have no art or design skills and cannot speak the language properly.
-Despite these obvious drawbacks, I woke up to birdsong every morning, went for green runs along the Arno, and was no longer a broken-hearted slave on the tube.
+Moving to a provincial Italian town was impractical on many levels for me.
+I had no art or design skills and cannot speak the language properly.
+Despite these obvious drawbacks, I woke up to birdsong every morning, went for long runs along the Arno, and was no longer a brokenhearted slave on the tube.

 After a decade of living in East London, moving to Florence offered a haven from the rough normality of life.